Unexpected Symmetries of Kerr Black Hole Scattering: Unexpected symmetries of Kerr black hole scattering

 The Dirac brackets do not mix loop orders but do mix spin orders, so all spin terms up to the desired order must be included in $I_r^{n,m}$.
 Moreover, because the brackets involve explicit factors of $1/m_i$, they also mix powers in the self-force expansion.
 In fact, in the probe limit $m_2\rightarrow \infty$, one must therefore use the probe limit of the radial action and discard any terms in \eqref{eq:Dirac_brackets_final} proportional to $1/m_2$.

 Our main results are summarized in Table \ref{tab:core_conservation_results}, but there are some general features that we wish to mention.
-First, in the probe limit $m_2\rightarrow\infty$: \begin{itemize} \item The $\cO(G^{\infty} s_1^1 s_2^\infty)$ radial action commutes will all conserved quantities. \item The 1PM radial action commutes with all of the conserved quantities to all orders in spin. \item The 2PM and 3PM radial action commutes with all conserved quantities through $\cO(s^4)$; the 4PM radial action through $\mathcal{O}(s^3)$ and the 5PM radial action through $\mathcal{O}(s^2)$. \end{itemize}
+First, in the probe limit $m_2\rightarrow\infty$: \begin{itemize} \item The $\cO(G^{\infty} s_1^1 s_2^\infty)$ radial action commutes with all conserved quantities. \item The 1PM radial action commutes with all of the conserved quantities to all orders in spin. \item The 2PM and 3PM radial action commutes with all conserved quantities through $\cO(s^4)$; likewise for the 4PM radial action through $\mathcal{O}(s^3)$ and the 5PM radial action through $\mathcal{O}(s^2)$. \end{itemize} Beyond the probe limit, the conservation laws continue to hold for the spin-orbit sector -- that is, for terms of order $\mathcal{O}(s_{1}^{0}s_{2}^{1})$ or $\mathcal{O}(s_{1}^{1}s_{2}^{0})$ -- since these couplings are universal.
+However, once we go beyond the spin-orbit level and include, for example, $\mathcal{O}(s_1^1 s_2^1)$ contributions, the conservation laws are generically broken.
+We also discuss further checks of conservation laws for terms beyond $\cO(s_1^n s_2^m)$ for $n+m \leq 4$ and including non-minimal couplings in the supplemental material.

-Beyond the probe limit, the conservation is broken for the available results at 1PM, 2PM and 3PM at $\cO(s_1^1 s_2^1)$, with a more complicated breaking of conservation if one particle is spinless.
-This is an expected feature stemming from the universality of the spin-orbit coupling, even outside the probe limit.

-We also include additional checks of conservation for terms beyond $\cO(s_1^n s_2^m)$ for $n+m \leq 4$ and including non-minimal couplings in the supplemental material.